Nathan Healy

 Indiana Solar Incentives

-Bloomington homeowners have access to several solar incentives in Indiana that can meaningfully reduce the upfront and long-term costs of going solar.
+Bloomington homeowners have access to several meaningful solar incentives in Indiana — from property and sales tax exemptions to local rebates — that can meaningfully reduce the cost of going solar.

 Incentive Type Description Source

-City of Bloomington Green Home Improvement Program (BGHIP) Rebate The City of Bloomington offers rebates to residential homeowners for solar panel installations and battery energy storage systems through the Green Home Improvement Program.
+Bloomington Green Home Improvement Program (BGHIP) — Solar & Battery Rebate Rebate The City of Bloomington offers homeowners rebates of 20–40% of project costs for solar panel and battery energy storage installations, with a special provision allowing both rebates when solar and battery are installed simultaneously.
 Learn More

-The City of Bloomington’s SEEL (Solar, Energy Efficiency & Lighting) Program offers grant funding and technical assistance to nonprofits, community organizations, and small businesses looking to install solar panels or battery energy storage systems.
-This program is specifically designed for non-residential applicants and is not available to individual homeowners.
+The City of Bloomington’s SEEL (Solar, Energy Efficiency & Lighting) Program provides grant funding and technical assistance to nonprofits, community organizations, and small businesses seeking to install solar panels or battery energy storage systems.
+This program is not available to individual homeowners — it is designed exclusively for non-residential applicants.
 Grant amounts include up to $25,000 for a solar PV system installation, up to $20,000 for a battery energy storage system (nonprofits only), or a combined $45,000 for a simultaneous solar and battery installation (nonprofits only).

 Ready to start saving with solar?